markjsc/RpgGameEngine/Hitcents.Interview/ReadMe.md

   my style so that the code is more self-documenting and try to keep comments to a minimum due to the maintenance liability of having comments not reflect the code over many touches in a system's lifespan.
 However, I'm happy to adapt to any style that's requested

-## Final Thoughts
-Even if this results in a clear 'No' on hiring me for your current open position, I would appreciate any feedback you can offer to help me continue growing professionally.
-I would also appreciate being considered for any future positions at Hitcents that you think may be a better fit.

-Thanks again for the opportunity!

-**Mark Johnston**
-Mark.Johnston@yahoo.com
-270-903-7276